 We have three organizations funded by the Legal Services Corporation: Legal Aid of Northwest Texas, Lone Star Legal Aid, and Texas RioGrande Legal Aid.
 Each of them have a service area approximately the size of Colorado and a broad civil practice including family law, housing, consumer, domestic violence, and much more.

-We also have three large, community-based pro bono providers in Texas: Dallas Volunteer Attorney Program, Houston Volunteer Lawyers, and Volunteer Legal Services of Central Texas.
+We also have four large, community-based pro bono providers in Texas: Dallas Volunteer Attorney Program, Houston Volunteer Lawyers, Volunteer Legal Services of Central Texas, and San Antonio Legal Services Association.
 These organizations specialize in matching pro bono lawyers with pro bono clients in their communities, and like the LSC organizations, have cases in a broad array of practice areas.

 Many of the other legal aid organizations around the state have a specific focus such as disability rights, domestic violence, employment, civil rights, or immigration, for example.
 There are too many to name individually, but they include Disability Rights Texas, Human Rights Initiative of North Texas, Mosaic Family Services, RAICES, Texas Advocacy Project, and Texas Civil Rights Project, to name just a few.
 No matter what issue you are passionate about, you can probably find a legal aid organization in Texas working on it.

 WHY LEGAL AID?